torproject/onionbalance/docs/config.md

 ## Files

+Default configuration file locations when running Onionbalance as a local, user
+service:

 * `config/config.yaml`: this is the configuration file that is used by the Onionbalance management server.

 * `config/ONION_ADDRESS.key`: Each service instance have a private key, which will be derived into the public address and identity for the Onion Service.
+   Each private key file is named after the .onion address, so `ONION_ADDRESS.key` will be actually like `dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.key`.
+   It is essential that you keep these files secure.

+System-wide files, when running Onionbalance as a system service:

+* `/etc/onionbalance/config.yaml`: the global configuration file, which contains services entries.

+* `/etc/onionbalance/ONION_ADDRESS.key`: service instance private key file.
    Each private key file is named after the .onion address, so `ONION_ADDRESS.key` will be actually like `dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.key`.